-Princeton University is a private, nonprofit school in an suburban setting in Princeton, New Jersey.
+Princeton University is a private, nonprofit school in a suburban setting in Princeton, New Jersey.
 Princeton was founded in 1746 and now enrolls around 7,852 students a year, including 4,773 undergrads.
+Princeton provides on-campus housing for students.
+The majority of students live on campus, and first year-students are required to live in campus housing.

 |Overall Acceptance Rate||6%|